codingwatching/SwiftAI/Examples/ReadMitAI/README.md

 ```

 The 500-character overlap preserves context across chunk boundaries, preventing loss of meaning when sentences are split mid-thought.

+Note: A token is roughly 2 to 4 characters.

 ### 3. LLM Abstraction